Public Sector Compensation Transparency Act disclosure

 Will “compensation” match annual salary?

 Compensation is the amount that is paid to an employee in a year and required to be reported on Box 14, 105 or 028 of a T4/T4A slip.
-The amount paid may differ from an employee's annual salary due to variables such as date of hire or termination in the year, salary changes, overtime earned, additional teaching/appointments, additional taxable benefits, etc. The amount in Box 14 or 028 may also include taxable benefits provided by the College.
+The amount paid may differ from an employee's annual salary due to variables such as date of hire or termination in the year, salary changes, overtime earned, additional teaching/appointments, additional taxable benefits, etc. The amount in Box 14 or 028 may also include taxable benefits provided by the university.

 What are “non-monetary” benefits?